algorithmica-org/algorithmica/content/english/hpc/cpu-cache/packing.md

 ---
-title: Data Packing
+title: Structure Packing
-weight: 10
+weight: 5
 ---

 If you know what you are doing, you can turn disable padding and instead pack you data structure as tight as possible.
 This is done